 You can also go to https://dmarcian.com/dmarc-inspector/ to view the DMARC record for any domain if they have one published.

 Here is an example of DMARC record– this is MassMailer's DMARC record:

 _dmarc.massmailer.io.
 14400 IN TXT v=DMARC1; p=quarantine; pct=100; rua=mailto:firstname.lastname@example.org

 “v=DMARC1” This is the identifier that the receiving server looks for when it is scanning the DNS record for the domain it received the message from.
 If the domain does not have a txt record that begins with v=DMARC1, the receiving server will not run a DMARC check.

-“p=none” This part tells the receiving server what to do with messages that fail DMARC.
-In this case, the policy is set to “none.”
-This means that the receiving server will take no action if a message fails DMARC.
+“p=quarantine” This part tells the receiving server what to do with messages that fail DMARC.
+In this case, the policy is set to “quarantine.”
+This means that the receiving server will quarantine the email message if that message fails DMARC.
 This can still be valuable for a sender, because DMARC sends reports that alert the domain administrator of any DMARC failures.

-“p=none” is generally a recommended first step on the way to implementing a policy that will drop unauthorized mail.
+“p=quarantine” is generally a recommended to implementing a policy that will quarantine unauthorized mail.
 Most people are surprised to find out how many different people/groups/organizations are sending mail (legitimate or otherwise) on behalf of their domain.
-Other options for the p= field are “quarantine” and “reject.”
-“Quarantine” will set messages aside for further processing; in most cases this means it will be sent to the spam folder.
+Other options for the p= field are “none” and “reject.” “none” will take no action; in most cases this means it will be sent to the spam folder.
 “Reject” will stop the messages outright.

 “rua=mailto:<email>@massmailer.io” This part tells the receiving server where to send aggregate reports of DMARC failures.
 These aggregate reports are sent daily to the administrator of the domain that the DMARC record belongs to.
 They include high level information about DMARC failures but do not provide granular detail about each incident.
 This can be any email address you choose.